holochain/docs-pages/src/pages/get-started/install-advanced.md

 The full suite of Nix tooling is broad and deep.
 There's even a dedicated programming language, called [Nix expressions](https://nixos.org/manual/nix/stable/#functional-package-language).
 Learn more with the [NixOS Wiki](https://nixos.wiki) or the [Pills](https://nixos.org/nixos/nix-pills/) Tutorial.
 The [NixOS community chat on matrix.to](https://matrix.to/#/#community:nixos.org) is active and helpful.

-## Fixing the SUID sandbox error in Ubuntu 24.04
+## Fixing the SUID sandbox error in Ubuntu 24.04 and later

 Ubuntu 24.04 [introduced an AppArmor security policy](https://discourse.ubuntu.com/t/ubuntu-24-04-lts-noble-numbat-release-notes/39890#unprivileged-user-namespace-restrictions-15) that causes `hc spin`, which is used to test applications and their UIs, to fail with a fatal error.
 If you have a `package.json` that lists `@holochain/hc-spin` as a dev dependency, you may see this error message: